 I was delighted to find this spun cotton ornament on Sunday, when I went to the Jenny Lind Doll Club’s annual Doll Show in Southbury, CT.
 I wasn’t expecting to see any antique or vintage Christmas items, so he was a wonderful surprise.
 I think he is quite adorable, so much so that I plan to make reproductions of him for Christmas this year.
 I’ll also be posting directions for creating a replica on my Spun Cotton Ornament class member only site for all of my students.

 Here is a peek at the new Valentine ornament that I created especially for all of my Spun Cotton Ornament students.
-Instructions for this project are on the class member only Ning site and use the basics that students learned in class.
+Class member support is now offered through a private group on facebook Paula Walton’s Spun Cotton Ornament Class ❤

 The class was a lot of fun.
 We had eight students.
 Thank you to everyone who came.
 The museum and I both appreciate your support.

 I had planned to take photos, but it was such a busy action filled morning that I never managed to get out my camera!

 On Saturday 12/5 (that’s 3 days from now) I am teaching a class at the New Milford, CT Historical Society Museum on Victorian Scrap Paper Ornaments.
 This class would be a bit elementary for those of you who have mastered spun cotton, but if you aren’t a spun cotton expert, are looking for something fun to do with older children, or have a friend who isn’t “crafty” then this would be the perfect class.